-These gluten free and whole grain Teff Energy Bars are LOADED with goodness!
-There’s fibre and iron rich teff, almond flour, chia seeds, walnuts and let’s not forget chocolate.
+These gluten free and whole grain teff energy bars are loaded with delicious flavour!
+There’s teff, almond flour, chia seeds, walnuts and chocolate for a touch of sweetness.
 It’s a treat you can feel happy about eating.
 An energy bar never tasted so delicious!